venkatarun95/genericCC/README.md

 Installation
 ------------

+Dependencies: Makepp, Google protocol buffers, Boost C+ library and jemalloc.
+On Ubuntu install using

+`sudo apt-get install makepp libboost-dev libprotobuf-dev protobuf-compiler libjemalloc-dev iperf`

 Run: `makepp` in the base directory.
 It should create 'sender' and 'receiver' executables in the home directory.
-This requires makepp (short for "make plus plus").
-On ubuntu, install using `sudo apt-get install makepp`. 'iperf' is required for running kernel TCP.
+Uses the makepp build system (short for "make plus plus"). 'iperf' is required for running kernel TCP.

 Usage
 -----------